 There are a range of reasons why women may feel uncomfortable being thrust into the media limelight and for many, the prospect of a media interview is the stuff of nightmares.
 The Academy is working to provide a programme of highly practical one day training courses to help women develop the confidence and skills to find their media voice.

-Since 2014, 50 of our women Fellows and 49 Grant Awardees and SUSTAIN participants have attended our media training, using a training team established specifically to help support and empower women, and we have facilitated 134 women to be listed on the Science Media Centres expert database.
+Since 2014, 70 of our women Fellows and over 100 Grant Awardees and SUSTAIN participants have attended our award-winning media training, using a training team established specifically to help support and empower women, and we have facilitated 134 women to be listed on the Science Media Centres expert database.
 Participants from the media training have gone on to give interviews on popular programmes including Newsnight, the BBC’s Today programme, Victoria Derbyshire, 5Live and Women's Hour, as well as appearing in a range of print and online news articles.

 All successful applicants to the Academy's SUSTAIN programme will have the opporunity to participate in one of these training courses.
 Please tick the box on your application form to indicate that you would like to take part in the training.